newsnowlabs/runcvm/README.md

    - Exit code
       - [+] Returning the entrypoint's exit code is supported
       - [-] However it currently requires application support: your application may either write its exit code to `/.dkvm/exit-code` (supported exit codes 0-255) or call `/opt/dkvm/sbin/qemu-exit <code>` (supported exit codes 0-127).
 Automatic handling of exit codes from the entrypoint will be provided in a later version.
+   - stdio
+      - [+] Stdin, Stdout and Stderr behaviour should closely match that from traditional `runc` containers
+      - [-] Stdout and Stderr sent immediately before VM shutdown might not always be fully flushed
 - `docker exec`
    - [+] `--user` (or `-u`), `--workdir` (or `-w`), `--env` (or `-e`), `--env-file`, `--detach` (or `-d`) are supported
    - [-] `--interactive` (or `-i`) and `--tty` (or `-t`) are not currently supported (there currently being no support for interactive terminals other than the container's launch terminal)
+- Security
    - The DKVM software package at `/opt/dkvm` is mounted read-only within DKVM containers.
-Container applications cannot compromise DKVM software, but they can execute programs within the DKVM package.
-This may be fixed in a later version.
+Container applications cannot compromise DKVM, but they can execute binaries within the DKVM package.
+The set of binaries available to the VM may be reduced to a minimum in a later version.

 ## Options